God-Walkers (Worship)

 The term “walking with God” isn’t about piety.
 It’s about relationship.
 It’s more the idea of a friendship – of an intimate, supernatural friendship with God.
 It’s the highest accolade you could pay to a person, that they walked with God.

 Just a few verses later, you see the same term used of Noah.
 Genesis 6:9 says, “Noah was a righteous man, blameless among the people of his time, and he walked with God.”
-Noah, too, walked with God, and he was used to save the entire world.
+Noah, too, walked with God, and he was used to saving the entire world.
 You get the picture: people who walk with God are delivered.

 You don’t see the same phrase used again for a long time.
 It’s used of Levi, representing the priestly tribe the Levites, in Malachi 2:6: “True instruction was in his mouth and nothing false was found on his lips.
 He walked with me in peace and uprightness, and turned many from sin” (NIV).